antonioribeiro/health/README.md

 Heath has pre-configured resource checkers for the following services:

+- Cache
+- Cloud Storage
 - Database
-- Cache
+- Filesystem
 - Framework (dummy checker)
 - Http & Https
 - Mail
-- Filesystem
-- Cloud Storage
+- Queue

 But you can add anything else you need!